 c. that proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-d. that the annual financial statements have been prepared on a going concern basis;
+d. that the annual financial statement have been prepared on a going concern basis;

 e. that proper internal financial controls were in place and that the financialcontrols were adequate and were operating effectively;

-Policy on Directors' appointment and remuneration:
+13. Policy on Directors' Appointment and Remuneration

 The Company's policy on Directors' appointment and remuneration and other mattersprovided in Section 178(3) of the Companies Act 2013 is available on the website of theCompany at http://www.adanipower.com/ investors/investor-download.

-The Directors are responsible for laying down internal financial controls to befollowed by the company and that such internal financial controls are adequate and wereoperating effectively.
-As per Section 134(5)(e) of the Companies Act 2013 the Directors' Responsibility Statementshall state the same.
+The Directors are responsible for laying down internal financial controls to befollowed by the Company and that such internal financial were operating effectively.
+Asper Section 134(5)(e) of the Companies Act 2013 the Directors' Responsibility Statementshall state the same.

 The IT controls provide reasonable assurance of achieving the control objectivesrelated to the processing of financial information within the computer processingenvironment.
 IT controls ensures appropriate functioning of IT applications and systemsbuilt by the organization to enable accurate and timely processing of financial data.
-YourCompany deploys best in class applications and systems which streamline businessprocesses to improve performance and reduce costs.
-These systems provide seamlessintegration across modules and functions resulting into strong MIS platform and informeddecisionmaking by the Management.

-The company has adequate and effective internal financial control in place which isbeing periodically evaluated.
+The Company has adequate and effective internal financial control in place which isbeing periodically evaluated.
 The Company has put in place strong internal control systemsand best in class processes commensurate with its size and scale of operations.
-InternalFinancial Control is a continuous process operating at all levels within the Company.
+Internalfinancial control is a continuous process operating at all levels within the Company.

 The ICFR is designed to provide reasonable assurance regarding the reliability offinancialreporting and the preparation of financialstatements for external purposes inaccordance with applicable accounting principles and policies & procedures.

 A wellestablished multidisciplinary Management Audit & Assurance Servicesconsists of professionally qualified accountants engineers and SAP experienced executiveswhich carries out extensive audit throughout the year across all functional areas andsubmits its reports to Management and Audit Committee about the compliance with internalcontrols and efficiency and effectiveness of operation and key processes and risks.
-Some KeyFeatures of the Company's internal controls system are:
+Somekey features of the Company's internal controls system are:

 i.
-Adequate documentation of Policies & Guidelines.
+Adequate documentation of policies & guidelines.

 iv.
 The entire internal audit processes are web enabled and managed online byAudit Management System (AMS).

 v.
 The Company has a strong Compliance Management System which runs on an onlinemonitoring system.

 vi.
 Company has a well defined Delegation of Power with authority limits for approvingrevenue & capex expenditure.

 vii.
-Company uses ERP system to record data for accounting consolidation andmanagement information purposes and connects to different locations for efficient exchangeof information
+Company uses ERP system to record data for accounting consolidation andmanagement information purposes and connects to different locations for efficient exchangeof information.

 Company's Risk Management Framework is designed to help the organization to meet itsobjective through alignment of the operating controls to the mission and vision of theGroup.
 The Board of the Company has formed a risk management committee to frame implementand monitor the risk management plan for the Company.
 The committee is responsible forreviewing the risk management plan and ensuring its effectiveness.
 The audit committee hasadditional oversight in the area of financial risks and controls.

 A standard 3 step approach has been defined for risk management

 2) Risk Assessment & Prioritization and

 3) Risk Mitigation

 Following review mechanism are in place for periodic review of the compliance to therisk policy and tracking of mitigation plans.